 1/4 to 1 teaspoon chipotle powder, to taste/spice preference

 In a medium-large pot add beans, 8 cups water, bay leaf and 1 teaspoon salt.
 Bring to boil, cover, reduce to simmer.
-Simmer for 1.5-2 hours, until water is just covering beans and still liquid-y.
+Simmer for about 2 hours, until water is just covering beans and still very liquid-y.

-Bring bean mixture back to boil, if needed, and reduce to simmer.
-Gently simmer uncovered, stirring occasionally, until thickened, about 45 minutes.
-Season with salt to taste.
+Bring bean mixture back to boil, if needed, and reduce to a rolling simmer.
+Simmer uncovered, stirring occasionally, until thickened, about an hour (see notes).
+Season with salt to taste, I add 1/2 teaspoon.
+The beans will thicken further as they cool.

 Bayleaf has a very overpowering flavor if you add too much.
 Most jarred bay leaves are fully dried and 1 of these fully dried bay leaves has a perfect amount of flavor.
 But beware, 1 fresh or gently dried bay leaf will be too overpowering, use just 1/3 of a fresh or gently dried leaf.
 Your jar or container should warn to use less if required, otherwise it’s probably fully dried.